AD | These project is in collaboration with Gorilla Glue, but all opinions are my own.

 How To Make Upcycled Tall Planters

-1. The first thing to do is to gather your collection of items and then play around arranging them into different combinations.
-Place bowls on to candlesticks.
-When you are happy with your designs then move onto the next stage of glueing the items together. *Gorilla Contact Adhesive is not recommended for Polyethylene or Polypropylene plastics.
+Step 1: The first thing to do is gather your collection of items and then arrange them into different combinations.
+Place bowls onto candlesticks.
+When you are happy with your designs, then move on to the next stage of glueing the items together.

-2. Use Gorilla Contact Adhesive Clear to stick the items together.
+Step 2: Use Gorilla Contact Adhesive Clear to stick the items together.
 Apply the adhesive to each surface to be bonded.
-Wait a couple of minutes for the adhesive to partially dry, then press both the surfaces firmly together.
+Wait a couple of minutes for the glue to dry partially, then press both surfaces firmly together.
 Next, leave the items for at least 24 hours for the adhesive to cure.

 *Cure time may increase with lower temperatures and when used on non-porous surfaces.